applecargo/WifiZineThrowie/docs/index.ko.md

       - 정보 없음

-  - Testing USB communication
+- USB 드라이버 작동 여부 확인하기
-    - Enabling verbose/detailed output of the procedure that arduino takes for compilation and uploading steps

   - Try compile & upload and see if it works with the simplest example: Blink example
   - How to listen to the device with Serial comm.
 Example

 - Preparing hotspot-zine code and installing additional components that is needed by the code (libraries)
   - How to use arduino’s Library Manager to install a new library
   - What we need to install
     - ESP32AsyncWebServer
     - AsyncTCP
     - …
   - Where is the code?
     - USB drive
     - Or github, using git.
 - Choose your SSID and modify the default one
 - Try compile & upload and see what happens.

   - [통신 문제?](https://randomnerdtutorials.com/solved-failed-to-connect-to-esp32-timed-out-waiting-for-packet-header/)